saulpierotti/markdown_notebook/BDP.md

 # HTC
 * High throughput computing (HTC) I want to maximise the number of jobs executed, not speed up the single job
+	* Many copies of the same job are run in parallel
+	* There is no speedup for the single job
+	* It maximises the throughput of the system
+* HTC infrastructures deliver high computational power in a long time, while HPC infratructures deliver huge computational power in short bursts
 * HTC infrastructures are PC clusters, server clusters, distributed systems and grids
-* A Grid is an hardware and software infrastructure that provides inexpensive access to high-end computational capabilities
+* A Grid is an hardware and software infrastructure that provides dependable, consistent, and inexpensive access to high-end computational capabilities
-	* It is NOT subject to centralised control
+	* A Grid coordinates resources that are NOT subject to centralised control
-	* Uses standard and general-purpose interfaces
+	* Uses standard, open and general-purpose interfaces and protocols
 	* Delivers non-trivial QoS
-* The user of a Grid is a virtual organization
+* The users of a Grid are virtual organizations
-	* It is a set of individuals that share the resources under certain rules
+	* A cirtual organization is a set of individuals that share resources under certain rules
 	* Sharing of resources is highly controlled and well-defined
 	* The owner of the individual resources decides who can access them
-* 95% of the Grid is agreement on protocols between participating institutions
+* First law of the Grid: 95% of the Grid is agreement on protocols between participating institutions
+	* Standards, protocols, and interfaces aim at providing common abstractions of different implementations of similar services
 * There is no Grid owner and the network is distributed: I do not know which machine is processing my data
+	* My job gets processed somewhere, somehow, after some time
+* The Grid is similar to the power grid: "We will probably see the spread of computer utilities, which, like present electric and telephone utilities, will
+* The Grid paradigm: a Grid middelware makes supercomputers, PC clusters, scientific equipment, storage devices, sensors, networks and the internet available to users in forms such as mobile access, desktop workstations, and visualization tools service individual homes and offices across the country" (Len Kleinrock, 1969)
+* Grids can be of different types
+	* Grid services based on supercomputers
+	* Grids based on conventional clusters
-* Grids can be based on supercomputers, servers, or volunteers that share desktop PC power
+	* Grids based on clusters of desktop PC voluntarily contributed by users, that share part of their computational power
+* The LHC computing Grid is a computer Grid established by CERN for dealing with the large amount of data produced by the Large Hadron Collider (LHC)
+	* It has a tiered architecture with Tier 0 being the LHC itself, Tier 1 being formed by 11 national datacenters (INFN-CNAF for Italy), and Tier 2 being formed by about 130 other centers
+	* It includes 400k logical CPUs, 122 Pb of disk storage, and 128 Pb of tape storage
+* The European Grid Infrastructure (EGI) supports scientific research in different disciplines
+* Second law of the Grid: anything that can go wrong, will
 	* Grids are really complex, and they often fail
+	* "A distributed system is one in which the failure of a computer you didn't even know existed can render your computer unusable" (Leslie Lamport)
 * The Grid implements a single sign on policy (one access system grants all the resources available)
 * The Grid should allow for delegation (automatic access by programs)
 * The X509 certificate is used for signing into a Grid